NajahiAhlam/test/README.md

-For the new step where you have "articles hors bordereau", you need to create a structure that allows for reading this specific file format and storing the relevant details for each article along with its quantity, unit price, and calculated amount.
-Based on the information you've provided, here's how you can structure your classes and read the Excel file.
+To implement a similar method for your `ArticleHorsBordereau` entity, which reads from an Excel file and processes the quantity and unit price, here's how you can structure it.

-### 1. **Class Structure**
+### 1. **ArticleHorsBordereau Entity**:

-First, we will define an entity that represents these "articles hors bordereau".
-It will hold the article's code, designation, unit, quantity, unit price, and the calculated total amount for that line.
+The `ArticleHorsBordereau` class is already provided.
+You can use the following class definition, where the `totalMontant` will be calculated as `quantite * prixUnitaire` for each row.

 ```java
 @Entity